 Before you even start browsing, accurately assess what you need from a boot rack.
 Consider the quantity and types of boots you own and the environment where the rack will reside.

 - Number of Boots: How many pairs of boots do you need to store?
-This will dictate the size and capacity required.
-Don’t forget to account for future purchases!
+This will dictate the size and capacity required. to account for future purchases!

 - Boot Types: Do you primarily own tall riding boots, bulky work boots, delicate ankle boots, or muddy rain boots?
 Each type may require different storage characteristics.
 Tall boots, for instance, need ample vertical space or specialized hanging solutions to prevent creasing.